flamendless/flamendless.github.io/_posts/2024-11-20-mongodb-day-manila-2024.md

 Anyway, AWS is one of the sponsors of this event so shoutout to AWS for supporting what I consider to be minor competition because AWS has their own NoSQL storage and AI/ML services as well.

-I do like the system architecture design. *This is how you SHOULD do a proper and understandable architecture diagram!*.
+I do like and commend the system architecture design.

+*This is how we SHOULD do a proper and understandable architecture diagram!*.

 I can not stress this enough, please do not pollute the whole architecture with hundreds of services and components.
-You are building a working and functioning house, not a whole country.
+We are supposed to be building a working and functioning robust and smooth (fast and efficient) house, not a whole country (slow and costly).

 ---

-### Customer Sessions
+## Customer Sessions

 This is another way of acquiring new clients and customers.
 Let the testimonies of your current users do the talking and convincing.